boxid44/Rat/README.md

 # Rat
 This code is a simple RAT.
-check the code and change IP in client.py need personalized code hit dm on discord Darkness or Boxid44
+check the code and change IP in client.py need personalized code hit dm on discord or Boxid44